-Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Camera lights (2) On: One or more cameras are in use.
-(3) Internal microphones (2) Record sound.
-(4) Cameras (2) Allow you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 22 .
+Component Description (4) Cameras (2) Allow you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 21.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 47 .
+For more information, see Using Windows Hello (select products only) on page 43.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
 (5) Camera privacy cover By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
 To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
-NOTE: If you have both front-facing and rear-facing cameras, when one camera lens is revealed and ready to use, the other is concealed.